Modern Technology31st May 2006

 Regular readers of this site could be forgiven for thinking that my writings only chronicle the inadequacies of assorted parks around the world, rather than the many positives.
 It is with absolute delight therefore that I can say that the only negative thing that springs to mind about Adventureland is its location, a few miles away from Des Moines, or in better terms, more than four thousand miles from my home.
 And yes, that is pretty selfish of me!

 Adventureland has an absolutely lovely atmosphere, second only to Holiday World for sheer friendliness.
-Unlike Holiday World, however, the environment here has come out of a rather unusual recruitment policy; less than ten of the staff we saw were less than retirement age.
+Unlike Holiday World, however, the environment here has come out of a rather unusual recruitment policy; fewer than ten of the staff we saw were below retirement age.
 All were nonetheless bright and enthusiastic, far more so than the usual bored robots seen in other parks around the world.
 A few days ago we visited Mount Olympus, which seemed to be staffed entirely by Bulgarian students.
 Here, however, we'd found the other extreme, and very nice it was too.

 Underground (#736) is probably the slowest coaster on the planet.
-In fact, were it not for the two lift hills one might have difficulty realising it was a coaster at all.
+In fact, were it not for the three lift hills one might have difficulty realising it was a coaster at all.
 It could instead be considered to be a dark ride powered by gravity.
 The train is very long indeed, but there was no noticable difference between front and back, which is a testament to how fast the ride doesn't get.
 The scenes therein were varied and ecclectic.
 Some had a mining theme, but others looked like they had been borrowed from haunted houses.
 It was certainly an interesting way to pass a few minutes, although even now as I write this up I'm not entirely sure what I experienced.

 One of my favourite water rides is the spinning rapids concept.
 There was a small model in Adventureland, possibly the smallest seen on my travels, but great fun nevertheless.
 Unfortunately, it was suffering from slow loading speed for some reason, resulting in three boats waiting outside the station pretty much continuously.
 It wasn't possible for me to determine why this might have been, but speculation suggests a lift motor problem, as only a single boat was allowed onto the lift at a time.